RT-JP/Top-down-influence-for-visual-cognition/README.md

 (IV) "VR": Vernier Relevant.
 This is about the vernier task with top-down.

 "XXX-izhikevich.c" is a main program (XXX = BIR, BR, VIR, VR).
-Please refer to the "Bisection-izhikevich-100trials.sh" of "Vernier-izhikevich-100trials.sh" file for the flow from program execution to analysis.
+Please refer to the "Bisection-izhikevich-100trials.sh" or "Vernier-izhikevich-100trials.sh" file for the flow from program execution to analysis.

 # How to use
 $ ./BisectionVernierTaskSimulation.sh